ascherblackwood/HELIX/README.md

-# ActV - Active Directory Management Tool
+# Helix - Active Directory Management Tool

 **Version 3.4.2** | A modern desktop application for managing Active Directory environments

 ---

-## What is ActV?
+## What is Helix?

-ActV (Active Vector) is a Windows desktop application that makes it easy for IT administrators to manage users, computers, and groups in Active Directory.
+Helix (Active Vector) is a Windows desktop application that makes it easy for IT administrators to manage users, computers, and groups in Active Directory.
 Think of it as a user-friendly control panel for your company's network resources.

-Instead of using complex command-line tools or multiple different programs, ActV brings everything you need into one modern, easy-to-use interface.
+Instead of using complex command-line tools or multiple different programs, Helix brings everything you need into one modern, easy-to-use interface.

 ---